Imperial Palace & Around 皇居エリア

 This is where you can find the Museum of Imperial Collections, a free museum featuring rare works of art and historical artifacts from the Imperial collection.

 Kitanomaru Park is full of little brooks.
-The park houses the Nippon Budokan hall — a large event space holding everything from judo to rock and roll — the Science Museum and the National Museum of Modern Art.
+The park is home to Nippon Budokan hall —a large event space hosting everything from judo to rock and roll—as well as the Science Museum and the National Museum of Modern Art .

-Thanks to its central location, there are lots of cultural sights and things to do around the perimeter of the palace.
-Near Tokyo Station are the Idemitsu Museum, Tokyo International Forum (which also houses the Mitsuo Aida Museum) and the elegant shops of Marunouchi.
+Its central location means there are lots of cultural sights and things to do around the perimeter of the palace.
+Near Tokyo Station are the Idemitsu Museum , Tokyo International Forum (which also houses the Mitsuo Aida Museum ) and the elegant shops of Marunouchi.

 In the northwest corner of the palace's moats is Chidori-ga-fuchi, where you can rent a boat and view the castle walls from a duck's-eye view.
 A short walk from Kitanomaru Park are the moving exhibits at the Showakan and huge torii gates of Yasukuni Shrine.